-Dr. Elizabeth (Beth) J. Stroble Biography
+Elizabeth (Beth) J. Stroble, Ph.D., Biography

-Dr. Stroble earned an A.B. in history and English from Augustana College in Rock Island, Ill., and two masters of arts degrees, one in history and one in American and English literature, both from Southern Illinois University-Edwardsville.
+Dr. Stroble earned a bachelor of arts degree in history and English from Augustana College in Rock Island, Illinois, and two master of arts degrees, one in history and one in American and English literature, both from Southern Illinois University-Edwardsville.
 She received her doctorate in curriculum studies from the University of Virginia.
-Regent's University of London has named her a Senior Honorary Fellow.
 Her career includes academic and administrative appointments at the University of Akron, the University of Louisville, and Northern Arizona University.

 She shares a home with her husband and two cats.
 When she isn’t working on the home campus or traveling to one of Webster’s many domestic and international locations, she enjoys spending time working in her yard and walking in Webster Groves.